57. The Pastronaut.

 ‘I can see how the holograms saved us, but I can also acknowledge their potency to cause probs if not deployed with the utmost care,’ Glen assured the Professor in the preliminary to his acceptance speech for the important role about to be assigned to him.

 ‘Quite,’ came the learned one’s reply.
 ‘Which is where you come in.’
 Mower stood up again and was about to thrust out his hand again to accept the role.
-‘The holograms will be shelved for now, too risky an endeavour.
-Too damaging to the very fabric of the history we seek to maintain.
-Instead, we are going with manned expeditions.
-We have geared ourselves up to this despite opposition from the aforesaid General Colman P Wilmington III.
-You, Glen Mower, will not only go back in history but also go down in history as the world’s first Pastronaut.’
+‘The holograms are a risky endeavour.
+Potentially damaging to the very fabric of the history we seek to maintain.
+It’s what the holograms are potentially capable of once their mission is complete that is the majot concern.’